maelvls/maelvls.github.io/content/2020/packets-eye-of-a-service/index.md

 deployment that watches all Ingress objects and live-updates the L7 proxy.
 Traefik has the nice property of embeding both the "ingress watcher" and the L7 proxy in a single binary.
 HAProxy and Nginx both use separate ingress controllers.
-And in order to get L4 traffic flowing in, the L7 proxy needs a service.
+And in order to get L4 traffic coming to the L7 proxy, we usually use a service that has the type `LoadBalancer`.

-Now, we also want external traffic to be able to come in.
-That's where we usually use an external load balancer like GKE's Network Load Balancer.
-What happens is that Google runs a small closed-source binary that runs on your master node and acts as a service-lb controller.
-And unfortunately you cannot see any logs since it is not running as a pod.

 I call "service-lb controller" a binary that watches service objects that have the `LoadBalancer` type.
-Any time the Google's service-lb controller sees a new `LoadBalancer` service, it spins up a load balancer and sets up some firewall rules.
-Here is a diagram that represents how the service-lb controller interacts with the ingress controller:
+Any time the Google's service-lb controller sees a new `LoadBalancer` service, it spins up a Network Load Balancer and sets up some firewall rules.
+In fact, Google's service-lb controller runs as a small closed-source binary that runs on your master node (but not visible as a pod) and acts as a service-lb controller.

+Here is a diagram that represents how GKE's service-lb controller interacts with the ingress controller:

 ![](kubernetes-service-controllers-with-gke-service.svg)